 We entered into partnership agreements with official development assistance (ODA) agencies as well as the private sector for the development of new insurance products, particularly one enabled by satellite technology.
-Chief of these was the partnership with the International Rice Research Institute (IRRI) and the Department of Agriculture's Philippine Rice Research Institute (DA-PhilRICE) for the development of the Area-Based Yield Index Insurance for Rice (ARBY).
-With funding from the Consultative Group on International Agricultural Research (CGIAR) facilitated by IRRI and using data from the PhilRICE's PRISM or Philippine Rice Information System, a satellite-aided rice monitoring system, the ARBY for RICE may be ready for commercial deployment in 2024.
+Chief of these was the partnership with the International Rice Research Institute (IRRI) and the Department of Agriculture's Philippine Rice Research Institute (DA-PhilRice) for the development of the Area-Based Yield Index Insurance for Rice (ARBY).
+With funding from the Consultative Group on International Agricultural Research (CGIAR) facilitated by IRRI and using data from the PhilRice's PRiSM or Philippine Rice Information System, a satellite-aided rice monitoring system, the ARBY may be developed in 2024 and pilot tested by PCIC in succeeding years.